 Service/ system concept

-DigiFarm intends to work with B2B and B2G partners in the agricultural space.
-DigiFarm’s services will be comprised of four key modules including:
+We intend to work with B2B and B2G partners in the agricultural space where we will deliver four key models and services including:

 These services will be delivered through various API endpoints directly into our clients digital solutions, enabling them to run their analytics and algorithms on top of our baseline data.
-Here is a high level level overview of the system architecture:
+Here is a high level overview of our technology stack:

 Space Added Value